-ABOUT CHARLES JENNINGS (Managing Director, Duntroon Associates and Founder, 70:20:10 Forum):
+ABOUT CHARLES JENNINGS (Managing Director, Duntroon Associates):

 Charles Jennings is a leading thinker, practitioner and consultant in the areas of performance improvement, change management, and learning.